Facebook rolls out video for Instagram

 Facebook Chief Executive Mark Zuckerberg and Instagram co-founder Kevin Systrom were on hand to unveil the offering at Facebook's Menlo Park, California headquarters.

-Among the features of Instagram video, which works with Apple's iOS and Google Android operating system, are a video stabilization technology and spate of custom design filters.
+Among the features of Instagram video, which works with Apple's (AAPL.O) iOS and Google (GOOG.O) Android operating system, are a video stabilization technology and spate of custom design filters.

 Facebook bought Instagram for $1 billion in April 2012 as a way to keep its users hooked on new features weeks before the social media network became a publicly traded company.